openscm/openscm-units/changelog/README.md

 So for example: `123.feature.md`, `456.fix.md`.

 Since you need the merge request number for the filename, you must submit a MR first.
 From this MR, you can get the MR number and then create the news file.
 A single MR can also have multiple news items, for example a given MR may add a feature as well as deprecate some existing functionality.

 If you are not sure what issue type to use, don't hesitate to ask in your MR.

 `towncrier` preserves multiple paragraphs and formatting (code blocks, lists, and so on), but for entries other than features it is usually better to stick to a single paragraph to keep it concise.
-You may also use `MyST` [style cross-referencing](https://myst-parser.readthedocs.io/en/latest/syntax/cross-referencing.html) within your news items to link to other documentation.
+You may also use [mkdocs-autorefs cross-referencing](https://mkdocstrings.github.io/autorefs/) within your news items to link to other documentation.

-You can also run `towncrier build --draft` to see the draft changelog that will be appended to [docs/source/changelog.md]() on the next release.
+You can also run `towncrier build --draft --version draft` to see the draft changelog that will be appended to the CHANGELOG on the next release.